 Medicare Part D provides prescription drug coverage through private insurers CMS approves in each state.
-Each year between October 15 and December 7th (the AEP) you can change your Part D Prescription Drug Plan (PDP) (or your Advantage plan which includes your Part D coverage, if applicable) for the following year.
+Each year between October 15 and December 7th (the “AEP”) you can change your Part D Prescription Drug Plan (PDP) (or your Advantage plan which includes your Part D coverage, if applicable) for the following year.
 It is important to reevaluate your PDP each year to ensure you have the best card for your needs, as your Rxs can change, drug formularies on the PDPs (or Advantage plans) change, premiums change, and new cards are introduced into the market.
-Contact us for personalized 2020 PDP quotes (pdf), complete our online PDP Analysis Request Form or pdf version: PDP Quote Request, or login to www.medicare.gov to find a PDP to fit your needs.
+Complete our online PDP Analysis Request Form or pdf version: PDP Quote Request, or login to www.medicare.gov to find a PDP to fit your needs.
 Note: most people only pay the insurer’s PDP premium for Part D coverage; however, higher income beneficiaries are charged an income-related monthly adjustment amount (IRMAA) from Social Security in addition to the insurer premium, see here: Part D Costs.

 Contact us to for more information or to receive a quote.